 Come join our participants in their daily activities ranging from vocational and educational training, home care, community activities, recreation, and a wide range of other activities and adventures.

-Bittersweet is seeking seasonal employees to work 2nd shift as Direct Support Professionals to help enrich lives and make a difference while providing you with a valuable work experience.
-Direct Support Professionals help educate, mentor and positively impact the lives of individuals in our Whitehouse location.
-No experience necessary; paid training provided and the potential for continued employment after smother months, if desired.
-Must be 18 years of age to apply with a high school diploma or equivalent.
+Bittersweet is seeking a part time employee to help enrich lives and make a difference.
+Direct Support Professionals help educate, mentor and positively impact the lives of individuals in Lima, Ohio.
+No experience necessary; paid training provided.

 Director of Development

 We are seeking a full time Director of Development; with the appropriate experience and performance record, part time approaches will be considered.
 This position is responsible for managing the Bittersweet, Inc. /Bittersweet Autism Foundation, Inc. fundraising programs including the planning, developing, and oversight of the development office.

 Bachelor’s Degree required, Master’s Degree a plus.
 The right person will need excellent interpersonal and organizational skills, grant writing experience, initiative, flexibility, public speaking and supervisory skills to succeed.

 This position is part of the management team, reporting directly to the Executive Director.